JustAnotherHeroRiding/What-The-Key/Song Key.md

 ## Figure out why it is so slow after creating the new supabase project
 - When loading the library or deleted sections it is very very slow compared to before

+## Playing songs
+- Figure out a way to play the song directly from spotify using the user's account
+- This way the user can see the information about the track and play along

 ## Create an auth guard
 - If a user that is not logged in is trying to access sites such as /profile, /library, /deleted, they should be redirected to the log in screen #DONE